Fine Wood Furniture Care

 - If a drawer has two handles, use both to open it.
 Avoid stuffing drawers with too many items.

 When you receive your furniture it may be tacky from the oil finish we have applied in the studio.
 The entire piece should be wiped with a clean, soft, lint-free cotton cloth.
 Do not use commercially available polishes or waxes.
 Wood remains a live medium and can tend to dry out over time.
-For maintenance, pure, non-toxic linseed oil (such as Tried and True finish) or any high quality furniture oil (without petroleum dryers or thinners) should be applied immediately after delivery and again every 3-12 months.
+For maintenance, pure, non-toxic linseed oil (such as this Tried and True finish) or any high quality furniture oil (without petroleum dryers or thinners) should be applied immediately after delivery and again every 3-12 months.
 Regular oiling will deepen the finish while enhancing the natural beauty of the wood.
 It will also restore the finish over scratches.
 Good quality oil products are widely available in better hardware stores.
 With minor care, this furniture will be enjoyed for years and likely generations to come.
 More furniture care instructions here.

 The furniture in these 4 collections should be oiled immediately upon initial receipt and re-oiled periodically with linseed oil-based, non-toxic natural danish oil.
 In fact when you first receive any furniture with an oil finish you may notice that the wood is still tacky from the oil we have applied in the studio.
 Not to worry.
 Just use a clean, soft cloth and wipe down the surface of the wood.